Estimating Design Operating Characteristics in Bayesian Adaptive Clinical Trials: Application to the PROTECT Design

-and $A$ is the treatment assignment indicator, i.e., $A = 1$ indicates that the patient has received the treatment and $A=0$ indicates assignment to the control arm.
-The ratio of the odds of disease severity is then used to represent the effect of the treatment,
+In Equation~(\ref{eq:logistic}), $A$ is the treatment indicator, i.e., $A = 1$ indicates that the patient has received the treatment and $A=0$ indicates assignment to the control arm.
+The ratio of the odds of disease severity is then represents the effect of the treatment:

-We will be focusing on $\mathbf{p}$ and $OR$ and will refer to them as the \emph{model parameters} in the remaining of the manuscript.
+This simple parametrization reduces the treatment effect to a single parameter.
+While this might not be a realistic modelling framework for ordinal outcomes in general, it is a welcome simplification in the absence of prior information on the mechanism of the effect with respect to different levels of disease severity.
+For an example of a more robust variation of the PO model, see \cite{MurYuaTha18}.

+For the remainder of the article, we focus on $\mathbf{p}$ and $\mathrm{OR}$ rather than $\alpha_k$ and $\beta$ as the model parameters since the formulation of the hypotheses and the baseline assumptions are made for these parameter transformations.
+Specifically, the null and alternative hypotheses are $H_0: \mathrm{OR}\geq 1$ and $H_A: \mathrm{OR}< 1.$

+The trial hypothesis may be defined according to a minimum clinically important effect, e.g., $\mathrm{OR}<0.9$.
+However, even a small effect was clinically important in the PROTECT study.
+The methods described in Section~\ref{Sec:methods} apply to generic $H_A$.

-Under the Bayesian framework prior distributions are specified for the $\alpha_k$ and $\beta$, and the inference is based on the posterior distribution of these parameters given the observed data $\mathbf{y}$.
-This posterior distribution is analytically intractable and needs to be approximated or estimated by Monte Carlo sampling. \cite{bayesCPM} developed an R package that samples from the posterior distribution of the PO model parameters using Hamiltonian Monte Carlo implemented in Stan.
-The posterior distribution of $\mathbf{p}$ and $OR$ is obtained respectively as transformations of posterior samples of $\alpha_k$ and $\beta$.
+For making Bayesian inference, however, prior distributions are specified for the $\alpha_k$ and $\beta$, and the inference is based on the posterior distribution of these parameters given the observed data $\mathbf{y}$.
+This posterior distribution is analytically intractable and needs to be approximated or estimated by MCMC.
+We use the R package developed in \cite{bayesCPM} that uses Hamiltonian Monte Carlo implemented in Stan to sample from the posterior distribution of the PO model parameters.
+The posterior distributions of $\mathbf{p}$ and $\mathrm{OR}$ are obtained respectively as transformations of the posterior samples of $\alpha_k$ and $\beta$.

-Consider a Bayesian adaptive trial where adaptation and stopping decisions as well as inference rely on the posterior PPE given the accumulated data.